Buch, Englisch, 320 Seiten, Format (B × H): 156 mm x 234 mm

 3. Profiting from Human Capital: Chattel Slavery and the Commodification of Black Bodies

-5. All-Consuming Racism: Divided Markets, Colored Desires
+5. All-Consuming Racism: Divided Markets, Coloured Desires